QuickBooks Online – Useful things to know

 Quote-wide discounts and Price Item discounts in Quotient will appear on the QuickBooks invoice as a negative item.

-Subtotals on a Quotient Quote don’t transfer to the QuickBooks invoice at this stage.
+Subtotals on a Quotient Quote don’t transfer to the QuickBooks invoice.